AdobeDocs/experience-platform.en/help/sources/tutorials/ui/alerts.md

 * [Observability](../../../observability/home.md): [!DNL Observability Insights] allows you to monitor Platform activities through the use of statistical metrics and event notifications.
   * [Alerts](../../../observability/alerts/overview.md): When a certain set of conditions in your Platform operations is reached (such as a potential problem when the system breaches a threshold), Platform can deliver alert messages to any users in your organization who have subscribed to them.

-## Subscribe to alerts in the UI
+## Subscribe to alerts in the UI {#subscribe}

 >[!CONTEXTUALHELP]
 >id="platform_sources_alerts_subscribe"
 >title="Subscribe to sources alerts"
 >abstract="Check this option to subscribe to notification alerts for your sources dataflows."
->additional-url="https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/activate/activate-segment-streaming-destinations.html?lang=en#apply-transformation" text="Learn more in documentation"
+>additional-url="https://experienceleague.adobe.com/docs/experience-platform/sources/ui/alerts.html?lang=en#subscribe" text="Learn more in documentation"